 If you live in a neighborhood where it’s easy to look into your neighbor’s window from your own, privacy is crucial when designing a patio.
 You can easily create a beautiful enclosed patio through the use of privacy fences or hedges.
 It’s almost like creating a secret garden!

 We define “natural patios” as those that incorporate natural elements into the design.
 This often includes trees or bushes lining the edges, hanging plants from the patio cover, potted plants, and using natural stone and drought-resistant materials.

 Let’s be real for a second here; California can get HOT!
-Whether in Sherman Oaks, West Los Angeles, or Encino, that summer sun can get toasty.
+Whether in Sherman Oaks, Pacific Palisades, or Encino, that summer sun can get toasty.
 If your backyard gets beaten by the sun, we recommend adding a shade structure to your patio design for that much-needed relief.
 Not only will you be able to get to enjoy the outdoors more, but it will decrease the health risks involved with sun exposure.

 Patios are generally a place where people congregate to eat and socialize.
 While many patios are focused on a table, we highly recommend making a firepit the focal point.
 Young or old, everyone loves spending time around a firepit swapping stories, roasting weenies, and making s’mores.

 Alternative Flooring Patios

 While patios traditionally use pavers or bricks as the flooring material, California residents like to switch it up.
 Here, it is quite common to use sand, gravel, or wood as your patio material.